easonchai/easonchai/README.md

 <img src="src/hl1.svg" align="right" height="100px" style="margin:0px 20px">
 <p>
 Lately, I work primarily with React & Solidity, while learning new tools and tricks such as React Native, and ☁️ Google Cloud!
 I'm also looking to learn more about ML and AI as well, so do reach out to me about it! 😉 Blockchain, DeFi & Ethereum are kinda my thing, so hit me up about those too! 💬

+Other than that, I also use Python, Java and more for mini side projects!

 </p>

 <br />